uibcdf/action-build-and-upload-conda-packages/README.md

 TOKEN=$(anaconda auth --create --name MyToken --org MyOrg)
 ```

-You can then access to the value of your token:
+After that, You can access to the value of your token:

 ```bash
 echo $TOKEN
 ```

 There is another way to create and manage your tokens.
 You can do it with the web page of your
-anaconda user or organization.
+Anaconda user or organization.
 In that page, the menu entrie 'Settings--> Access' shows the following form:

 <br>
 <center>